-- Try offering the breast again, even if your baby has just fed he may need to suckle again and to be comforted by being breastfed. - Rocking your baby and holding him in skin contact can be soothing and will help him relax and fall asleep. - Get your partner to help by making sure you are comfortable, passing you the baby, changing nappies, getting you a drink. - If your baby seems to want to feed more often at night, look out for signs that baby wants to feed during the day and offer feeds frequently, rest when you can when he is sleeping during the day. - Ask your family and friends to help out with housework and shopping so that you are less tired and more able to cope with night-time.
+- Try offering the breast again, even if your baby has just fed he may need to suckle again and to be comforted by being breastfed. - Rocking your baby and holding him in skin contact can be soothing and will help him relax and fall asleep. - Get your partner to help by making sure you are comfortable, passing you the baby, changing nappies, getting you a drink. - If your baby seems to want to feed more often at night, look out for signs that baby wants to feed during the day and offer feeds frequently, rest when you can when he is sleeping during the day. - that you are less tired and more able to cope with night-time.